-The District entered into a five year lease agreement with Lone Maple Development, LCC commencing on October 1, 2015.
-The lease provides for a fixed lease payment of \$17,083 per month for the term of the lease.
+The District entered into operating lease agreements for office space and copiers.
 Operating leases do not give rise to property rights or lease obligations, and therefore, the results of the lease agreements are not reflected in the financial statements.
-Lease expense for the fiscal year was approximately \$204,996.
+Lease expense for the fiscal year was approximately \$212,566.